hahnrena/Echomail-final/server/README.md

 # ECHOMAIL
-Surveying web application built to gather feedback from your clients!
+A surveying web application built to gather feedback from your clients!

 # ENVIRONMENT
 -I have made a separate client-side and server-side in order to apply decoupling.